harshalpatil2012/DevUtils/Redis/Redis.md

 }
 Create the Health Check Controller:

 Create a controller with a health check endpoint that returns a simple response.
-You can customize this based on your requirements.
+You can customize this based on requirements.

 java